In dramatic monologue Second Look, CHER is talking to her close friend about how she may not be as attractive to men as she once was.

 CHER: It hasn’t happened for quite some time.
 I was thinking about this all day and it must have been years since I’ve ever felt that feeling…you know?
 When a man looks at you, looks away and then takes that second look.
 It’s the second look that validates something for me as a woman.
 I’m not trying to say that I need a man to salivate over me or anything like that…it’s only that I haven’t gotten that second look in quite awhile and I’m beginning to feel a bit inadequate.

 Even on a lousy looking day I used to catch a second look, nowadays I’m lucky I even get a first look.

 Hmmm.
 Can I asked you something? (beat) Have my looks, changed? (beat) Am I not as attractive as I used to be?
 Wait!
 Don’t answer me, don’t answer my question!
 It’s all just too much, really.

 (she stands up abruptly and grabs her drink)

 I’m alright.
 I just don’t know.
 I’m not looking for comfort or consolation. (nervous chuckle) I just want to know if I still appeal to men.
 Is that so wrong?
-Not in the sense in a, in a, in an intellectual way but more in a sexual way, you know…that would be nice, to know, if I can still turn a man.
+Not in the sense in a, in a, in an intellectual way but more in an attractive way, you know…that would be nice, to know, if I can still turn a man on.
 If, in fact, if a man is actually still interested in me that way.